LionelBirglen/LionelBirglen-SelfAdaptiveFinger_Version4B/README.md

+# Matlab Functions for Computing Contact Forces of Self-Adaptive Fingers based on Four-bar Linkage
-# Public Repository of the Paper "Force Analysis of Minimal Self-adaptive Fingers Using Variations of Four-bar Linkages"
+## Public Repository of "Force Analysis of Minimal Self-adaptive Fingers Using Variations of Four-bar Linkages"